-EO1-ALI/Hyperion Point Spectrum GeneratorTM
+EO1-ALI/Hyperion Point Spectrum Generator[TM]

 The EO1-ALI Point Spectrum GeneratorTM accepts EO-1 ALI bands 2,3,4,5,6,7,8,9 and 10 or alternatively any nine Hyperion bands.
 These are I16 DN bands so TOA reflectances will be computed.
 To use it, open the nine EO-1 ALI DN multispectral band files as described in the previous section.
 The select 'Spectral Analysis' | 'EO-1 ALI Point Spectrum Generator' | 'Nine DN Bands'.
-The Point Spectrum Data Entry box and band1 image will be presented as described in the previous sections.
-You must input the Solar Elevation Angle and Acquisition Date.
+The Point Spectrum Data Entry box and band1 image will be presented as described in the previous section.
 The reflectances will be computed and the spectrum displayed.